updated on 20 July 2021

 Teamwork and leadership

 The ability to work well with others is fundamental for most lawyers.
-Solicitors work in teams within their own firms as well as with their clients, while many also work closely with lawyers in other jurisdictions.
+Solicitors work in teams within their firms as well as with their clients, while many also work closely with lawyers in other jurisdictions.

-Your ability to take the initiative and lead the way will also be being considered, but you should be careful – you don’t want to cross the line between providing ideas and organisation, and being overbearing and unwilling to listen to others.
+Your ability to take the initiative and lead the way will also be considered, but you should be careful – you don’t want to cross the line between providing ideas and organisation and being overbearing and unwilling to listen to others.
 As someone seeking a training contract, pupillage or work experience, coming across like Napoleon is not a good idea.
-At this stage, it is more important to show that you are a good team player, but are also capable of acting with initiative and leadership when necessary.
+At this stage, it is more important to show that you are a good team player but are also capable of acting with initiative and leadership when necessary.

 How to demonstrate it

 In terms of extracurricular activities and work experience, the obvious one is to be a member of a sports team.
-But there are lots of other activities that you can do which involve collaborating closely with others, such as playing in an orchestra or other group, editing a student newspaper, being a member of a debating team, participating in a play or other drama project, being part of a dance group, getting involved in student union politics, working with others on an academic project or presentation – the list goes on.
+But there are lots of other activities that you can do which involve collaborating closely with others, such as playing in an orchestra, editing a student newspaper, being a member of a debating team, participating in a play or other drama project, being part of a dance group, getting involved in student union politics, working with others on an academic project or presentation – the list goes on.

 This also includes any jobs you might have had.
 The same goes for leadership – think about any time that you have taken the initiative, thought of a unique solution, or done the organisational legwork to get your colleagues, friends or teammates on the right track.

 Accuracy and attention to detail

 As a solicitor or barrister, you will be working with clients and other lawyers on matters where the stakes are high – whether it’s a high-value M&A transaction or a child custody case, there won’t be room for confusion or error.
 With expectant clients and partners waiting on your contributions and tight deadlines overhanging it all, you don’t want to miss something or make a silly mistake.